 The gender gap in tenure-track rates lines up with the timing of the first child's birth.
-Among individuals who are ever observed having children, Figure 1 gives no gender gap in the percent holding tenure-track positions in the ten years before the first child's birth.24 Shortly after the first child's birth, a sizeable tenure-track gender gap of 3.4 percentage points appears and widens to 10.6 percentage points by the time the first child is ten years old.
+Among individuals who are ever observed having children, Figure 1 gives no gender gap in the percent holding tenure-track positions in the ten years before the first child's birth.
+24 Shortly after the first child's birth, a sizeable tenure-track gender gap of 3.4 percentage points appears and widens to 10.6 percentage points by the time the first child is ten years old.
 As a comparison, among individuals who are never observed having children, Figure 2 shows no consistent gender gap in tenure-track rates through the first ten years post-Ph.D. graduation.
-Controlling for time since Ph.D., Figure 3 shows that the tenure-track gender gap is largest among individuals who have their first child six to ten years post-Ph.D.
+Controlling for time since Ph.D., Figure 3 shows that the tenure-track gender gap is largest among individuals who have their first child within the first five years post-Ph.D., though a smaller delayed gender gap is also observed among individuals who have their first child six to ten years post-Ph.D.
 This timing lines up with the transition from assistant professorship to full professorship: given that the average biological science Ph.D. spends approximately three years in postdoctoral positions, this transition typically occurs three to eight years after their Ph.D.
 (Cheng 2020).
-These results remain when controlling for individual characteristics in the Column 2 of Table 8.
+These results remain when controlling for individual characteristics in the second column of Table 8.
 Consistent with prior literature, this regression finds that having children slightly increases fathers' likelihood of being in tenure-track positions compared to their childless peers but does not benefit mothers (Mairesse et al. 2020).

 A gender gap is not observed in other job types, as shown in Figure 4.
-There is no significant gender difference among postdoctoral positions or among for-profit industry positions in the ten years prior to the ten years after an individual's first child's birth.25 Among individuals in non-tenure track positions, the gender gap is reversed from tenure-track positions: when their first child is four years old, mothers are 4 percentage points more likely than fathers to be in non-tenure track positions.
+There is no significant gender difference among postdoctoral researchers or among for-profit industry positions in the ten years prior to the ten years after an individual's first child's birth.
+Among individuals in non-tenure track positions, the gender gap is reversed from tenure-track positions: when their first child is four years old, mothers are 4 percentage points more likely than fathers to be in non-tenure track positions.
 This gap widens to 6 percentage points by the time the first child is ten years old.
-As demonstrated in Figure 5, these trends hold regardless of the point in a woman's career she chooses to have children, whether that is before obtaining her Ph.D. to ten years out.
+As demonstrated in Figure 5, these trends hold regardless of the point in a woman's career she chooses to have children, whether that is before obtaining her Ph.D. or ten years out.
 Controlling for individual characteristics in Table 8, there is still no gender gap present among for-profit industry or non-tenure track positions.
-There is evidence of a temporary gender gap in postdoctoral positions: when their child is first born, mothers are less likely than fathers to be in postdoctoral positions are track positions.
 There is evidence of a temporary gender gap in postdoctoral positions: when their child is first born, mothers are less likely than fathers to be in postdoctoral positions - who in turn are less likely than their childless peers - but mothers return as their first child gets a couple years older.
 Given the lack of a gender gap in other job types, this indicates that a particular characteristic of the tenure track is contributing to its gender gap that is not present in industry or other academic jobs.

-$^{^{24}}$ There is a very small significant difference at one year before the first child's birth.
+&lt;sup>24There is a very small significant difference at one year before the first child's birth.
 This may be an artifact of the child birth estimation, as it is possible to be off by one or more years.

-25If anything, women are slightly more likely to be in postdoctoral positions before their first child's birth, implying that the gender difference in tenure-track positions is not due to scientist-mothers' lack of interest in academic research.
+&lt;sup>25If anything, women are slightly more likely to be in postdoctoral positions before their first child's birth, implying that the gender difference in tenure-track positions is not due to scientist-mothers' lack of interest in academic research.